awsdocs/aws-control-tower-guide/doc_source/region-how.md

  After you've selected a home Region, you cannot change it\.

-** Guardrails and Regions**
+** Controls and Regions**

-Currently, all preventive guardrails work globally\.
-Detective guardrails, however, only work in Regions where AWS Control Tower is supported\.
-For more information about the behavior of guardrails when you activate AWS Control Tower in a new Region, see [Configure your AWS Control Tower Regions](#deploying-to-new-region)\.
+Currently, all preventive controls work globally\.
+Detective controls, however, only work in Regions where AWS Control Tower is supported\.
+For more information about the behavior of controls when you activate AWS Control Tower in a new Region, see [Configure your AWS Control Tower Regions](#deploying-to-new-region)\.

 ## Configure your AWS Control Tower Regions<a name="deploying-to-new-region"></a>